 Surplus Assets not Held for Sale are assets that are not being used to supply goods and services and do not meet the criteria of assets held for sale.
 The adoption of IFRS 13 requires that these assets are measured at fair value and not existing use value.
-Fair value is the value of the highest and best use of the asset from a market participant's perspective.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.